 Is the COVID Vaccine Safe?

-Vaccines that have been approved for emergency use have undergone rigorous testing by the Food and Drug Administration’s (FDA) to ensure safety and efficacy.
+Vaccines have undergone rigorous testing by the Food and Drug Administration’s (FDA) to ensure safety and efficacy.
 This includes both the vaccine with full FDA approval and those with emergency use authorization.

 Studies indicate coronavirus vaccination side effects are mild and include headaches, muscle aches, pain at the injection site, fatigue, nausea and mild fever.

 In fact, Basel said these are signs that the body is working to build immunity.